reviewsads1/gigacoin/README.md

-For an immediately usable, binary version of the Bitcoin Core software,
+For an immediately usable, binary version of the Gigacoin Core software,

 What is Gigacoin Core?